-The most recent addition to the Position Tracking tool allows you to track down your local SEO results on a ZIP Code level for more than 98,000 locations.
+The most recent addition to this keyword tracker tool allows you to track down your local SEO results on a ZIP Code level for more than 98,000 locations.
 That means you are getting the most accurate data and can focus on the most relevant local queries, attract more clients, and save your time and money.

 To try this feature, set up a new project or add a new location to an existing one.
 Start typing your postal code, or the name of your street, and get the drop-down list of suggestions.

 #2 Devices and Locations Report

 Businesses keep going global, while users keep going mobile; this makes an SEO's work a lot tougher because it is not just a simple position changing for the group of keywords anymore.
 Those positions change in a very chaotic way in various geo locations because they vary by device, and in some cases positions depend on the language that people use when searching for things.